Active Shooter Preparedness FAQs

 - Symptoms of depression or thoughts of suicide

-What organizational preparedness requirements exist for active shooter/active threats?
+What organizational preparedness requirements exist for workplace shootings/active threats?

 Employers have a legal obligation to provide their employees with a work environment free from harm, including physical violence.
 Given the increase in workplace shootings in recent years, some employers are going a step further and teaching their employees how to survive if such dangers enter their place of business.